You are here

 - French Studies Program

 - Contemporary philosophy and critical thought (especially theories of the subject)

 - Literature and perversion

-Intersubjective Acts: Freud and the Political (in preparation).
+Intersubjective Acts: Freud in History (in progress).

 Libertine Mathematics: Perversions of the Linguistic Turn (nearing completion).

 Wrestling with the Angel: Experiments in Symbolic Life (New York: Columbia University Press, 2014).